EricTheToon/Fortlatro/README.md

 Zero Point Seal - When drawn draw 2 additional cards

+Heavy Seal - When drawn this card is flipped

 # 2 Blinds
 Fracture - All played cards are destroyed